solid-contrib/specification-tests/README.md

 ## Helper Functions

 ### RDF Model Support
-KarateDSL 'natively' supports JSON and XML but sadly it does not yet support RDF.
+KarateDSL 'natively' supports JSON and XML, but sadly it does not yet support RDF.
 As a result you will need a library to parse RDF documents and query them.

 #### `iri(iri)`